disgustinghuman/huntercoin/betterQt_readme.txt

 Trees
 -----

-B   broadleaf, dark
-b   broadleaf, bright
+B   broadleaf, dark (T for smaller version, to be used as "no clip" object) b   broadleaf, bright (t for smaller version)
-C   conifer, dark
-c   conifer, bright
+C   conifer, dark (F for smaller version) c   conifer, bright (f for smaller version)

 00000
 00000